CynthiyaJohn/cs-interview-snippets/README.md

 # 🧩 CS Interview Snippets

-**Status:** Active · Updated regularly
+> Daily interview preparation log
-**Focus:** Java & Python · Core CS interview concepts
+> Java & Python · Small, focused code updates

-A lightweight daily practice repository for understanding and revising interview-relevant Computer Science topics.
+_Last updated as part of end-of-day practice._

 ---

 ### 🧠 What this repo is